dmarx/obsidian_vault/coherent self-concept.md

-### Coherent Self-Concept
+See also:

-A coherent self-concept is a stable and consistent understanding of oneself that integrates various aspects of identity, beliefs, values, and experiences into a unified whole.
+A coherent [[self-concept]] is a stable and consistent understanding of oneself that integrates various aspects of identity, beliefs, values, and experiences into a unified whole.
 It enables individuals to maintain a stable sense of self across different contexts and over time, contributing to psychological well-being and effective functioning.
 Understanding the formation, characteristics, benefits, and therapeutic approaches to fostering a coherent self-concept is essential for personal development and mental health.

 #### Formation of a Coherent Self-Concept